gerardormz98/gerardormz98/README.md

 ## Hi there 👋 My name is Gerardo Ramírez

 I'm a .NET/React software developer with +4 years of experience.
+Thanks for visiting my profile!

 ## Take a look at some of my projects! 📖